What is the LPO?

-Initiated by an LPO relay in 2001 and then by an LPO group in 2003, since 2006 LPO Hérault has been a local association un 2006, since 2021 we are a "Délégation Territorale" of the association LPO Occitanie, with a network of members of more than 700 members who work for birds, Wildlife, nature and humans and fight against the decline of biodiversity through knowledge, protection, education and mobilization in the department of Hérault.
+Initiated by an LPO relay in 2001 and then by an LPO group in 2003, a local association un 2006, since 2021 we are a "Délégation Territorale" of the association LPO Occitanie, with a network of members of more than 700 members in Herault who work for birds, Wildlife, nature and humans and fight against the decline of biodiversity through knowledge, protection, education and mobilization.

-LPO Hérault is chaired by Pierre Maigre and directed by Nicolas Saulnier.
-It has a Board of Directors composed of 6 members of the Bureau and 12 directors.
+LPO Occitanie Délégation Territoriale Hérault is chaired by Pierre Maigre and directed by Nicolas Saulnier.
+It has a Board of Directors composed of 18 members of Territorial Council.

 110 active volunteers and 14 employees are involved in the various poles of action: